EPLS and DROPS: EPLS

-As both vehicles are now out of commercial production, resulting in vastly reduced and resultantly higher cost spares provision, and taking into account the wider geographic nature of modern British Army deployment, the MOD have retired and replaced them with the Enhanced Pallet Load System (EPLS), which is based on the 15 tonne MAN SV.
+As both DROPS vehicles are now out of commercial production, resulting in vastly reduced and resultantly higher cost spares provision, and taking into account the wider geographic nature of modern British Army deployment, the MOD have retired and replaced them with the Enhanced Pallet Load System|Enhanced Pallet Load System (EPLS), which is based on the 15 tonne MAN SV, a family of vehicles already in widespread Army use.
+The EPLS allows for the loading of ISO containers without having to place then on a flat-rack first.